mufrad12/Cypress-Web-Automation/README.md

 # Cypress Web Automation
-Tested an Website to make an appointment by using cypress framework.
+Tested a Website to make an appointment by using cypress framework.

 ### Prerequisites :
 - Install Nodejs latest version